awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/cloudwatch-logs-and-interface-VPC.md

 + Europe \(Milan\)
 + Europe \(Paris\)
 + Europe \(Stockholm\)
-+ Middle East \(Bahrein\)
++ Middle East \(Bahrain\)
 + South America \(São Paulo\)
 + AWS GovCloud \(US\-East\)
 + AWS GovCloud \(US\-West\)

-## Creating a VPC Endpoint for CloudWatch Logs<a name="create-VPC-endpoint-for-CloudWatchLogs"></a>
+## Creating a VPC endpoint for CloudWatch Logs<a name="create-VPC-endpoint-for-CloudWatchLogs"></a>

 To start using CloudWatch Logs with your VPC, create an interface VPC endpoint for CloudWatch Logs\.
 The service to choose is **com\.amazonaws\.*Region*\.logs**\.
+You do not need to change any settings for CloudWatch Logs\.
 For more information, see [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint.html) in the *Amazon VPC User Guide*\.

-You do not need to change the settings for CloudWatch Logs\.
-CloudWatch Logs calls other AWS services using either public endpoints or private interface VPC endpoints, whichever are in use\.
-For example, if you create an interface VPC endpoint for CloudWatch Logs, and you already have a CloudWatch Logs subscription filter for Kinesis Data Streams and an interface VPC endpoint for Kinesis Data Streams, calls between CloudWatch Logs and Kinesis Data Streams begin to flow through the interface VPC endpoint\.

-## Testing the Connection Between Your VPC and CloudWatch Logs<a name="test-VPC-endpoint-for-CloudWatchLogs"></a>
+## Testing the connection between your VPC and CloudWatch Logs<a name="test-VPC-endpoint-for-CloudWatchLogs"></a>

 After you create the endpoint, you can test the connection\.